OnurGumus/GatesVoting/README.md

    * [Jetbrains Rider](https://www.jetbrains.com/rider/)

 ## Building
 `build.cmd run` or `build.sh run`.
-Then browse to http://localhost:8080
+Then after seeing "Compiled successfully." (it may take sometime) message browse to http://localhost:8080

 If using Visual Studio 2017, do NOT attempt to build directly in VS. You *must* use `build.cmd` to compile and run the application.